Social Anxiety Disorder: A Condition Beyond Shyness

 - If you have family members who have social phobia, then you are susceptible to the condition.
 But that does not mean you already have it.
 However, it is a bit unclear how much of a role does genetics play.

-The symptoms of social phobia fall under three categories:
+The common symptoms of social anxiety disorder fall under three categories:

 - Blushing and sweating